-- 1. We gain permission for parent/guardian to take any photographs of children in our care. - 2.
-We gain permission from parents/guardians to use photographs in publications or for training purposes. - 3.
-Photographs do not contain images of children who are not dressed, or who are toileting or sleeping. - 4.
-Photographs of children may be emailed to the parent/guardian only if the photograph does not include other children. - 5.
-We do not keep copies of digital photographs of children for personal use. - 6.
-Centre digital cameras and memory sticks stay on site, except for centrerelated reasons that include excursions, training and professional development.
+- We gain permission for parent/guardian to take any photographs of children in our care. - We gain permission from parents/guardians to use photographs in publications or for training purposes. - Photographs do not contain images of children who are not dressed, or who are toileting or sleeping. - Photographs of children may be emailed to the parent/guardian only if the photograph does not include other children. - We do not keep copies of digital photographs of children for personal use. - Centre digital cameras and memory sticks stay on site, except for centre-related reasons that include excursions, training and professional development. - TCC at all times follows the National Model Code and adopts the following practices outlines below: - 1. only TCC devices should be used to take photos and/or videos of children - 2. personal electronic devices that can take and/or record images are not to be carried when working in TCC, unless for authorised essential purposes such as emergencies, health and family needs. - 3. strict controls should are in place for storing and retaining children's images and recordings.
+These include they are only to be stored on TCC laptops, ipads or ipods.
+At the conclusion of each year they are deleted from these devices.